Gray-Stone/plant-watering-agent/Journal/21-self-setup-moveit.md

 The PickNikRobotics have a much better joint limits.
 The acceleration is lower then what stretch_driver said, but seems to be a good starting point. but don't forget the wrist roll and pitch joint which doesn't exsits in PickNik's version (not sure the position/x and position/theta it decleared in this is doing anything.)

+However, changing the joint limit file doesn't seems to do much of anything.
+Which is strange.

+Thus, ignoreing the joint limit part, will just use a much vel and acc scaler

 ## stretch Driver param

 In stretch's driver code, there is this param